 Step 4: Create a Workflow for Command Task in Informatica

-After we finish creating the Informatica Command Task Mapping, we have to create the workflow for it.
-PowerCenter Workflow manager provides two approaches to create a workflow.
+After we finish creating the Command Task Mapping, we have to create the workflow for it.
+PowerCenter Workflow manager provides two approaches to creating a workflow.

 In this Informatica Command Task example, we will create the Workflow manually.
 To do so, Please navigate to Workflows Menu and select the Create option.

 It will open the Create Workflow window.
 Please provide the unique name (wf_CommandEx) and leave the default settings.

 Once we have created the workflow, our next step is to create a session task for our mapping.

 Step 4(a): Create a Session for Command Task in Informatica

 For this Informatica Command Task example, we created a Non-reusable Session.
 To create Non-reusable Session, Please navigate to Tasks Menu and select the Create option.

 Please provide a unique name for this Session.
 Here, we are naming it as s_CommandEx.
 Once you click on the Create button, a new window called Mappings opens.
 Here you have to select the Mapping that you want to associate with this Session, i.e., m_CommandEx.

 Double click on the Session task will open the Edit Tasks window.
 We have to configure the Source and Target Connections within the mappings tab.
 First, let us configure the Target connection by clicking on the EmployeeFile.